Do I need a visa?

 - You must have held EEA Permanent Residence for the same period

 You must also have passed a Life in the UK Test and have met the Naturalisation English language requirements in order to qualify.
-However, if you already passed the Life in the UK test when acquiring ILR, you do not need to re-sit this test.
+However, if you already passed the Life in the UK test when acquiring Indefinite Leave to Remain, you do not need to re-sit this test.

 Comprehensive immigration advice tailored to your circumstances and goals.